intel/gbs/docs/GBS.rst

 General concepts
 ````````````````

-From the package maintenance point of view we can divide the packages into two categories:
+From the package maintenance point of view, we can divide the packages into two categories:

-- **Native**: packages are packages where we/you/Tizen is the upstream and controls the source code repository.
-An example in Tizen context could be power-manager.
-For native packages we control the versioning and releasing and package maintenance is simpler.
+- **Native**:  packages where we/you/Tizen is the upstream and controls the source code repository.
+An example in the context of Tizen could be power-manager.
+For native packages, we control the versioning and releasing, so package maintenance is simpler.
 We can release a new version basically whenever we want.
-- **Non-native(or upstream)**: packages are packages for which we/you/Tizen is not the upstream.
-For example the linux kernel or zlib.
-For these packages we need to follow the releasing process and schedule of the upstream project.
-E.g. from developer and legal point of view it is very beneficial to clearly track the local modifications (i.e. separate upstream and local changes) both in the source code repository and the packaging level.
+- **Non-native(or upstream)**: packages for which we/you/Tizen is not the upstream.
+For example, the Linux kernel or zlib.
+For these packages, we need to follow the releasing process and schedule of the upstream project.
+For example, from a developer and legal point of view, it is very beneficial to clearly track the local modifications (that is, separate upstream and local changes) both in the source code repository and on the packaging level.

 Also GBS divides packages into these two categories.
-GBS determines a package as non-native, if the git repository has `upstream` branch.
+GBS determines a package as non-native, if the git repository has an `upstream` branch.
 The actual name of the upstream branch can be configured using the 'upstream_branch' in option in the .gbs.conf file or with `--upstream-branch` command line option.

-GBS build, remotebuild and export commands behave differently for native and non-native packages.
+GBS build, remotebuild, and export commands behave differently for native and non-native packages.
 Namely, the preparation of the packaging files for building differs.

 **GBS and native packages**

 GBS simply creates a monolithic source tarball from the HEAD of the current branch.
-Packaging files from the packaging directory are copied as is.
+Packaging files, from the packaging directory, are copied as is.
 No patch generation is done.
 This is the 'old' model GBS has used for all packages until now.

 **GBS and non-native packages**

-For non-native packages GBS applies the new maintenance model.
-It tries to create a (real) upstream source tarball, generate patches from the local changes and update the spec file accordingly.
+For non-native packages, GBS applies the new maintenance model.
+It tries to create a (real) upstream source tarball, generate patches from the local changes, and update the spec file accordingly.
 The logic is the following:

 - Generate patches

   - Create patches between `upstream-tag..HEAD`, remove possible old patches
-  - Update the spec file: remove old 'Patch:' tags and '%patch' macros and replace them with ones corresponding the newly generated patches.
+  - Update the spec file: remove old 'Patch:' tags and '%patch' macros and replace them with ones that correspond with the newly generated patches.

 - Create upstream tarball if patch-generation was successful

   - If the git repository has `pristine-tar` branch (and you have the pristine-tar tool installed), GBS tries to checkout the source tarball with pristine-tar
-  - If the previous step fails GBS tries to create a source tarball from the correct `upstream tag`, matching the version taken from the .spec file.
+  - If the previous step fails, GBS tries to create a source tarball from the correct `upstream tag`, matching the version taken from the .spec file.

-- If source tarball or patch generation fails GBS reverts back to the old method (i.e. treats the package as native), creating just one monolithic tarball without patch generation.
+- If source tarball or patch generation fails GBS reverts back to the old method (that is, treats the package as native), creating just one monolithic tarball without patch generation.

-You shouldn't have any pre-existing patches in the packaging directory or spec file - otherwise GBS refuses to create patches.
+You shouldn't have any pre-existing patches in the packaging directory or spec file.
+Otherwise, GBS refuses to create patches.
 Please see `Advanced usage/Manually maintained patches` section for manually maintained patches.

 Building using upstream tarball and patch generation
 ----------------------------------------------------

 This is pretty straightforward and easy to use.
-In order to enable upstream source tarball and patch generation you should:
+To enable upstream source tarball and patch generation you should:

 1. have `upstream branch` in the git repository, with untouched upstream sources